 in Mysteriouser and Mysteriouser (1965) (first third of Chapter 6) by George Bagby.

 These social satire and comedy elements have little connection with the mystery plot.

 Instead they show the conditions under which Bobby Owen and the police work.

 These satire passages can be read as having a gay subtext.
 They can be seen as mildly masochistic comic fantasies,

 in which Bobby Owen is put under the control of a more powerful man.

-There are occasionally references to LGBT characters in Punshon.
+There are occasionally references to LGBTQ characters in Punshon.

 The startling-but-brief suggestion that a lipstick found at a crime scene might have been used by a man

 is in The Dusky Hour (1938) (first part of Chapter 5).

 Bobby Owen is the detective again in E.R.
 Punshon's Dark Is the Clue (1955),